Cats in Australia: Claimed benefits

 Some researchers argue that feral cats may suppress and control the number of rats and rabbits, and cat eradication may damage native species indirectly.

 Economic impacts

 Cats are the costliest invasive species in Australia.
 The cost of invasive cats to the national economy is estimated to be nearly A$19 billion over the 60 years up to 2021, with most of the cost spent on population control.
-This cost way outstrips the next most costly invasive species, with rabbits in Australia coming in at nearly A$2 billion.
+This cost significantly outstrips the next most costly invasive species, with rabbits in Australia coming in at nearly A$2 billion.